 The MetroCount-5500 built on the success of the MetroCount-5000, incorporating full support for MetroCount’s revolutionary new Traffic Executive Windows software with its signature system.
 Regular and Plus models were introduced, offering multi-level access to Traffic Executive.
 New power-saving firmware also extended battery life.

 The MetroCount-5510 followed in the line of inovations incorporating new, ultra-bright LED status indicators.
 This reduced reliance on notebook PCs for data gathering.
 The 5510 also saw the first use of stainless steel for roadcase construction, continuing the well-received Drawer concept.

-MetroCount’s most popular counter and still in production today is the MetroCount 5600.
+The MetroCount 5600.
 A complete re-design of MetroCount circuitry, to further extend reliability.
 Incorporating new, user-replaceable, D-cell alkaline battery packs giving at least 290 days of continuous survey operations.
-Focus on internal layout to yield totally waterproof design, with enhanced LED status indicators.
+Focus on internal layout to produce a totally waterproof design, with enhanced LED status indicators.

 MetroCount’s first divergence from the portable road tube classifiers was the MetroCount 5710, a Permanent Piezo Classifier, compatible with piezo sensors.

 The MetroCount 5712 was released to assist in signalised intersection monitoring (eg red light running) and other traffic counts correlated with a timing channel like railway crossings.

 The MetroCount 5720 was MetroCount’s introduction to bicycle classification in response to evolving multi modal traffic management.

 The MetroCount 5800 series introduced the Inductive Loop sensor technology, allowing for accurate permanent counting and classifying of vehicles.